 In Illinois, parents are obligated to provide financially for their children.
 This is true even after a divorce, when one or both of the parties will be required to pay child support.
 While many people believe that the obligation to pay child support automatically terminates when a minor reaches the age of 18 years old, the reality is that many parents are required to provide financial assistance for their child’s post-secondary education expenses, even after their child reaches the age of majority.
-If your child is heading off to college in the fall and you have questions about child support, it is critical to speak with an experienced Rolling Meadows family law attorney who can address your concerns.
+If your child is heading off to college in the fall and you have questions about child support, it is critical to speak with an experienced Rolling Meadows divorce attorney who can address your concerns.

 What Expenses Does Child Support Cover?